Is Chicken Really Cheaper Than Paneer? (2026 India Price + Protein Breakdown)

 Common Myths — Debunked

 Myth 2: "Vegetarians cannot build as much muscle as non-vegetarians" False.
-Matched protein intake = matched muscle gain.
-The research is consistent on this.
-Source matters far less than total daily quantity.
+Matched protein intake equals matched muscle gain.
+The research is consistent across dozens of studies.
+Source matters far less than total daily quantity and training consistency.

 Myth 3: "Chicken is the only real muscle-building protein" False.
 Soy chunks have more protein per 100g than chicken breast (52g vs 31g).
-Multiple protein sources work — chicken is not uniquely special.
+Multiple protein sources work — chicken is convenient and efficient, but it is not uniquely irreplaceable.

 Myth 4: "Paneer is fattening — avoid it" Nuanced.
-Full-fat paneer is calorie-dense.
+Full-fat paneer is calorie-dense at 265 cal/100g.
 It is excellent during a bulk.
-During a cut, switch to low-fat paneer (22g protein, 180 cal per 100g) — it becomes one of the better options available.
+During a cut, switch to low-fat paneer (22g protein, 180 cal per 100g) — it becomes one of the better options available and the "fattening" concern largely disappears.

 Final Verdict: Which One Should You Choose?